 Facial moon.

-He said if the leader of the conservative movement, he said if he just let Limbaugh run for office if it's so easy.
+He said, the leader of the conservative movement, he said, if you just let Limbaugh run for office if it's so easy.

-You want to try doing talk radio, Senator, if you think handling criticism is such a tough thing.
+You ought to try doing talk radio, Senator, if you think handling criticism is such a tough thing.

 What are you people in Washington above it for some reason?